developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-security.md

 5. To move a condition under the **Mask Conditions** section, click the dotted icon on the left-hand side of the row, and then drag it to the desired new location,
 6. Click **Add** to save the new policy.

-## Using Dremio's Built-In Filtering/Masking[​](#using-dremios-built-in-filteringmasking "Direct link to Using Dremio's Built-In Filtering/Masking")
+## Using Dremio's Built-In Filtering/Masking

 For organizations not using Apache Ranger, Dremio offers column-masking and row-level filtering for views via SQL functions.
 However, this implementation is limited in comparison to the security policies possible with [Ranger implementations](/current/help-support/advanced-topics/hive-ranger/).
-Where possible, utilize this service to enforce row-level permissions and column-masking [as described above](#using-apache-ranger-security-policies).
+Where possible, utilize this service to enforce row-level permissions and column-masking as described above.

 note

 We recommend using [Dremio 20.0+](/current/release-notes/version-200-release/#ranger-row-filtering--column-masking) in tandem with Apache Ranger to apply [user/role-based](/current/security/rbac/) security policies across all datasets while querying a table/view.
 Otherwise, you may utilize Dremio's built-in SQL functions (as describe below) to manually enforce filtering and masking.

-### Creating a View with Column-Masking[​](#creating-a-view-with-column-masking "Direct link to Creating a View with Column-Masking")
+### Creating a View with Column-Masking

 By using the [query\_user()](/current/reference/sql/sql-functions/functions/QUERY_USER/) or `is_member()` SQL functions, a view can be configured manually to allow selective masking of columns for different [users/roles](/current/security/rbac/) without the need to create multiple datasets.